 On some models, the front turn signal lights are on during daytime running light system is on.
-For details, see "Daytime running light system".

-If the turn signal indicator lights (green lights) on the instrument panel flash faster than normal, a front or rear turn signal bulb is burned out.
+For details, see "Daytime running light system". lights) on the instrument panel flash faster than normal, a front or rear turn signal bulb is burned out.